-4 Summary and Conclusions
+4 Summary and conclusions

-An intensive nitrate leaching beyond root zone was attributed to soil properties and nitrogen application rates.
-The implementation of a vadose zone monitoring system (VMS) under an agricultural field enabled real-time tracking of water flow and migration of a nitrate plume from the surface through the deep vadose zone to the water table at 18.5 m depth.
-Isotopic composition of nitrate-nitrogen in the water samples indicated that manure is the main nitrogen source for nitrate in the vadose-zone pore water.
+An intensive nitrate leaching beyond the root zone was attributed to soil properties and nitrogen application rates.
+The implementation of a vadose-zone monitoring system (VMS) under an agricultural field enabled real-time tracking of water flow and migration of a nitrate plume from the surface through the deep vadose zone to the water table at 18.5 m depth.
+Isotopic composition of nitrate-nitrogen in the water samples indicated that manure is the main nitrogen source of nitrate in the vadose-zone pore water.
 Nitrogen transformation processes seem to have only little effect under an intensively fertilized crop field.
 Total nitrate mass estimations displayed the nitrate mass advancement toward the deep vadose zone.
-Moreover, according to the simulated pore-water velocity, nitrate arrival to water table occurred within less than a decade.
+Moreover, according to the simulated pore-water velocity, nitrate arrival at the water table occurred within less than a decade.

-As in this study, an array of VMSs was installed under other representative agriculture land-uses situated above the southern part of the Israeli costal aquifer.
-The findings from each site will be combined in the future to generate a comprehensive perspective on dominant factors controlling groundwater quality and quantities.
-Subsequently, these conclusions will be examined with a regional scale aquifer transport model.
+As in this study, an array of VMSs was installed under other representative agriculture land uses situated above the southern part of the Israeli costal aquifer.
+The findings from each site are combined to generate a comprehensive perspective of dominant factors controlling groundwater quality and quantities.
+Subsequently, these conclusions will be examined with a regional-scale aquifer transport model.